waymondo/frog-jump-buffer/README.md

 #### `frog-jump-buffer-default-filters-capital-letters`

-Set to a non-nil value to use capital letters instead of numbers for the default filter actions.
+Set to a non-nil value to use capital letters instead of numbers for the default filter actions instead of numbers.

 #### `frog-jump-buffer-use-default-filter-actions`